lemonce/lemonce.net/source/docs/setup/interface.md

 #### EXPLORER

 The Explorer is used to browse, open, and manage all of the files and folders in your project.
+You can click the button <span class="button"> open folder</span> under the label **NO WORKSPCACE** to open a folder as workspace at the first time.

 After opening a folder in Lemonce, the contents of the folder are shown in the Explorer.
-You can do many things from here:
+You can do many things by right-click from here:

 - Create, delete, and rename files and folders.
+- Open the existed cases/folders in file explorer.
-- Move files and folders with drag and drop.
+- `Move files and folders with drag and drop.`
-- Use the context menu to explore all options.
+- `Use the context menu to explore all options.`
 <img class="large-images" src="/">
 <br>

 #### OPEN EDITORS

-At the top of the Explorer is a section labeled OPEN EDITORS.
+At the top of the Explorer is a section labeled **OPEN EDITORS**.
 This is a list of active files or previews.
 These are files you previously opened in Lemonce that you're working on.
-For example, a file will be listed in the OPEN EDITORS section if you:
+For example, a file will be listed in the **OPEN EDITORS** section if you:

 - Make a change to a file.
 - Double-click a file's header.